timothyfaris/processing-greyShift/README.md

 This sketch opens an image and locates pixels within a specified range of 50% gray.
 These gray pixels are examined via RGB color channels.
-The average devience from 50% gray is then calculated and applied to every pixel in the image.
+The average deviance from 50% gray is then calculated and applied to every pixel in the image.

 ### Requirements